 Serving Cache files Using PHP vs mod_rewrite with WP Super Cache

 WP Super Cache can serve cached files using two methods.
-The default method uses PHP, which can be resource intensive particularly on shared hosting environments.
+The default method uses PHP, which can be resource-intensive, particularly in shared hosting environments.

-If you are on a shared host, then we recommend you to try using mod_rewrite.
-Simply click on the Advanced tab in plugin settings and select ‘Use mod_rewrite to serve cache files’ option.
+If you are on a shared host, then we recommend you try using mod_rewrite.
+Simply click on the Advanced tab in plugin settings and select the ‘Use mod_rewrite to serve cache files’ option.

 Using Compression with WP Super Cache

-If you test your website using Google Page Speed tool, you will notice that it recommends you to turn on compression.
+If you test your website using the Google Page Speed tool, you will notice that it recommends you turn on compression.

 Using compression your web server can send users compressed files.
-These compressed files are then extracted by user’s browser and displayed on screen.
-It increased your response time and improves your overall page speed.
+These compressed files are then extracted by the user’s browser and displayed on the screen.
+It increases your response time and improves your overall page speed.

 CDN Support in WP Super Cache